Private Wells Program

-Check your well every spring to make sure there are no mechanical problems; test it once each year for germs and once every two or three years for harmful chemicals.
+Check your well every spring to make sure there are no mechanical problems; test it once each year for bacteria and once every two or three years for harmful contaminants.
 If you replace or repair any part of your well system, this is also another time you need to test it.

 The only way to find water contamination is through testing.
 As a well owner, it is up to you to maintain your well and have it tested.